 *Alexander Crummell was born on this date in 1819.
 He was a Black nationalist and missionary.

 Born in lower Manhattan to father Boston and mother Charity, his home was the founding place of the first African American newspaper, Freedom's Journal.
 Crummell’s early years were spent under the influence of surroundings that included the back-to-Africa movement and schooling in the church of Rev. Peter Williams, Jr. and the African Free School.
-As a teenager he enrolled at the Noyes Academy in Canaan, N.H., a school that was closed due to mob violence forcing him to resume his studies at the Oneida Institute in Whitesboro, N.Y.
+As a teenager, he enrolled at the Noyes Academy in Canaan, N.H.; a school closed due to mob violence forcing him to resume his studies at the Oneida Institute in Whitesboro, N.Y.

 Crummell relocated to Liberia for missionary work with the Protestant Episcopal Church, running into conflict with his superiors and eventually attempting to organize another diocese in Monrovia.
 His writings, at the time, were collected and compiled in his book “The Future of Africa” (1862).
 Crummell spent sixteen years in Liberia, hastily leaving after the assassination of then President Edward Roye and threats against his own life.
 His wife Sarah died in 1878.
-Two years later Crummell was married to Jennie M. Simpson, but not before establishing St. Luke’s Episcopal Church in Washington D.C.
+Crummell married Jennie M. Simpson two years later, but not before establishing St. Luke’s Episcopal Church in Washington, D.C.

-His theological writings consistently reflected the idea that salvation cannot be achieved solely by the acceptance of grace.
-Crummell believed that God works actively in history and that the good are rewarded in this life and all evil are punished.
-Though somewhat ambivalent to cultural expressions by Black masses, he never wavered on his stance on Black Nationalism.
-Alexander Crummell died in September of 1898.
-Before his death he organized the American Negro Academy, which was dedicated to the pursuit of the higher culture and civilization for Black Americans.
+His theological writings consistently reflected that salvation cannot be achieved solely by accepting grace.
+Crummell believed that God works actively in history and that good is rewarded in this life, and all evil is punished.
+Though somewhat ambivalent to cultural expressions by Black masses, he never wavered in his stance on Black Nationalism.
+Alexander Crummell died in September 1898.
+Before his death, he organized the American Negro Academy, which was dedicated to the pursuit of a higher culture and civilization for Black Americans.
 His main sources of writings are located in the Schomburg Collection in New York City.